 Aviva Gilbert represents individuals and companies in federal and state government enforcement, investigation, and criminal justice matters.
-She co-chairs the firm’s white collar defense and corporate investigations practice, and is a leader of its healthcare work as well.
+She co-chairs the firm’s white-collar defense and corporate investigations practice, and is a leader of its healthcare work as well.
 Aviva has extensive experience appearing before and negotiating with agencies like the United States Department of Justice, the Securities and Exchange Commission, the Department of Health and Human Services, FINRA, and the California Attorney General’s office.
-Aviva also represents directors and board committees in internal investigations for public and private companies.
-She focuses primarily on the healthcare and technology sectors.
+She also represents directors, trustees, and board committees in conducting internal investigations for public and private companies.
+Aviva focuses primarily on the healthcare and technology sectors.

 Aviva shepherds witnesses and defendants through all stages of government proceedings, and has broad experience with internal investigations into compliance and financial issues.
-Her investigation experience involves high-profile technology, biotech, and consumer goods companies, as well as financial services entities and large public organizations.
-Her representations run the gamut from apex executives to entry-level laboratory, sales, or government employees.
-Aviva also has experience as “pool counsel,” working with groups of employees in the internal investigation stage and then in any follow-on proceedings.
+Her investigation experience involves high-profile technology, healthcare, biotech, and consumer goods companies, as well as financial services entities, educational institutions, and large public organizations.
+Her representations run the gamut from apex executives to entry-level laboratory, sales, and engineering employees.
+Aviva also has experience as “pool counsel,” working with groups of employees in the internal investigation stage and then in any follow-on governmental investigations and proceedings.
 The pool counsel role allows her to learn the details of a particular issue under investigation, and then apply this knowledge efficiently to the needs of varied individual clients.

-In addition to her individual client representation, Aviva focuses on emergent issues in the securities and enforcement spaces.
+In addition to her individual, board, and corporate representations, Aviva focuses on emergent issues in the securities and healthcare arenas.
 She has clients in the cryptocurrency wing of the financial sector, and clients facing COVID-related government inquiries from state and federal agencies.
-Aviva also works with colleagues in the firm’s cannabis practice where she focuses on risk analysis for companies in or interested in entering the cannabis industry.
+Aviva also works with colleagues in the firm’s cannabis industry practice where she focuses on risk analysis for companies in or interested in entering the cannabis industry.